d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 Expressing matrix-vector products in code with tensors, we use the `matvec` function.
 When we call `tf.linalg.matvec(A, x)` with a matrix `A` and a vector `x`, the matrix-vector product is performed.
-Note that the column dimension of `A` (its length along dim 1) must be the same as the dimension of `x` (its length).
+Note that the column dimension of `A` (its length along axis 1) must be the same as the dimension of `x` (its length).
 :end_tab: